Digimode Automatic Propagation Reporter

 Current Uses

 Many of the monitoring stations like to use this for bragging rights.
 It is also interesting to see how long it takes to spot 100 different countries.
-(A well placed station with a decent antenna can do this within a week of monitoring, but the best systems can do it within a single day).

 The data being gathered also includes more than just PSK spots, it include JT65 and FT8 -- with FT8 the overwhelming majority at the moment.